pogegril/BagCheck/README.md

-  You're able to edit any mistake when you input its information althought the balance is not meant to be updated manually, as when you register new transactions in your **Ledger** the program keeps track on any changes to your balancek
+  You're able to edit any mistake when you input its information althought the balance is not meant to be updated manually, as when you register new transactions in your **Ledger** the program keeps track on any changes to your balance

 ###    **Ledger**